 Green Iguana Facts

 - The descriptive term of Green Iguana serves as the most frequently used common name for this remarkable product of evolution.
-It does have a few other general titles, though.
-Those include the terms common green iguana and American iguana.
+The intriguing reptile does have a few other general titles, though.
+Those include such terms as the common green iguana and American iguana.

-- Scientific professionals, however, perhaps know the creature better by its technical epithet.
+- Scientific professionals, however, perhaps know the amazing creature better by its purely technical epithet.
 Amazingly, that’s an extremely simple term for the layperson to pronounce.
-It’s even somewhat ironic.
+It’s even somewhat ironic, as well.
 That’s because it holds the formal tag Iguana iguana.

-- The impressive reptile received that appellation due to the efforts of Carl Linnaeus.
+- The impressive creature received that simple appellation due to the efforts of Carl Linnaeus.
 The highly esteemed Swedish zoologist accomplished the first recognition of it as a separate and distinct species.
-He managed that scientifically noteworthy deed in 1758.
+He managed that scientifically noteworthy deed in the year 1758.

-- Researchers previously believed that a large number of subspecies of the intriguing animal also existed.
-Subsequent studies disproved this belief, however.
+- Researchers previously believed that a large number of subspecies of the fascinating animal also existed.
+Subsequent studies eventually disproved this erroneous belief, however.
 Herpetologists eventually reclassified these as simply regional variants of the same species.

 - Fortunately, the Green Iguana appears to be maintaining a large and thriving population base in the wild.
 That pleasant state further seems to hold true across its entire native range.
-The IUCN therefore presently lists it as Least Concern on its Red List.
+The IUCN therefore presently lists it as Least Concern on its Red List of Threatened Species.

-- The animal nevertheless still faces several potential threats to its existence as a species.
+- The fauna nevertheless still faces several potential threats to its continued existence as a species, at least.
 Most of these dangers stem from the actions of mankind.
 They include the related perils of habitat degradation, loss, and the ongoing effects of climate change.

 Related Articles